mjhea0/thinkful-html/readme.md

 See the difference?
 Yes, it's subtle - but the `<H1>`, or main header, is a maroon color.

-You can also change certain elements even if they are not *explicitly* found within the HTML of the page, like the background color.

 ### CSS Syntax

 Look back at the CSS file: